-The Company has made and maintained cost records as specified by the Central Government under Section148(1) of the Companies Act, 2013.
-The Board of Directors, at their meeting held on May 25, 2023, had appointed M/s.
-P Mohan Kumar & Co (Firm Registration No.100490), Cost Accountants, Coimbatore as the Cost Auditor of the company for the financial year 2023-24.
-Pursuant to Section148 of the Companies Act, 2013 read with Rule 14 of the Companies (Accounts) Rules, 2014, the remuneration payable to the Cost Auditors of the company is subject to the ratification by the shareholders at the 17th Annual General Meeting.
-Necessary resolution has been included in the notice of the ensuing Annual General Meeting for the approval of the members.
+The Company has made and maintained cost records as specified by the Central Government under Section 148(1) of the Companies Act, 2013.
+Based on the recommendation of the Audit Committee, the Board of Directors, at their meeting held on May 30, 2024, had re-appointed M/s.
+P Mohan Kumar & Co (Firm Registration No.100490), Cost Accountants, Coimbatore as the Cost Auditor of the company for the financial year 2024-25 and had approved the remuneration payable to the Cost Auditor.
+Pursuant to Section 148 of the Companies Act, 2013 read with Rule 14 of the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to the Cost Auditors of the company is subject to the ratification by the members at the ensuing 18th Annual General Meeting.
+Necessary resolution has been included in the notice of the ensuing 18th Annual General Meeting for the approval of the members.
 The Board recommends the ratification of remuneration payable to the Cost Auditors.

-The Cost Audit Report for the financial year 2022-23 will be filed with the Central Government within the period stipulated under the Companies Act, 2013.
+The Cost Audit Report for the financial year 2023-24 will be filed with the Central Government within the period stipulated under the Companies Act, 2013.